Gmail to Expensify: The Complete Workflow Guide

 3. Method A — Manual forward

-The verification trap, step by step
+The verification dead end, step by step

 - 2.To add